cguenther0929/dual_freezer_monitor/README.md

 ### VERSIONS ###
 * v0.0.1 -- This code base compiles.
 The next step will be to load it onto a board so it can be tested.
+* v0.1.0 -- Ready to be deployed, however, the trip points shall first be adjusted.